HatulaPro/shmedit/README.md

       + `Left`: Open parent directory.
       + `Right`, `Enter`: Open active file/directory.
       + `Ctrl + C`: Close.

+      - Type characters freely to search for the right file.

     - `ext`: Exits the editor. *Warning*: This command does not save any file!
     - `sext`: Saves all edited files and exits the editor.